BSc Specialization Application Tips

 Understanding this can help you decide which specializations to rank for your three choices, allowing you to focus on your interests and strengths.

-A: The average used for the B.Sc.
-Specialization Application is your most recent overall Winter Session average only (or admission average, for transfer students).
+The average used for the BSc Specialization Application is your most recent overall Winter Session average only (or admission average, for transfer students).

-A: No. Students are placed into their first-choice specialization (so long as they meet pre-requisites) ordered by average, as long as there's still room in the specialization.
+No. Students are placed into their first-choice specialization (so long as they meet eligibility requirements) ordered by average, as long as there's still room in the specialization.
 The cutoff average is the average of the student who gets the last spot in a specialization, and this varies from year to year.
+There are some variations in the placement process, and these are indicated on the BSc Specialization application pages.

-A: Try not to fixate on averages.
-As mentioned above, the minimum averages for entry fluctuate from year to year, and meeting past minimums doesn’t guarantee admission in the current cycle.
+Try not to fixate on averages.
+As mentioned above, the admission averages for entry fluctuate from year to year, and exceeding historical averages doesn’t guarantee admission in the current cycle.
 For a comprehensive view of these trends, you can view the historical admission averages.
-Keep in mind that these figures are indicative of past trends and are not absolute cutoffs.

 Don’t focus too much on historical data about averages.
 If you don’t apply, there’s a 100% chance you won’t be considered!